AnalogMan151/Lazarus3DS/README.md

 n3DS consoles may have poor quality 3D following the Lazarus3DS-Emergency script.
 Use Super-Stable 3D Calibration in System Settings to rectify for now.

-If you would like to create donors file for use with this script, please see the Lazarus3DS-Prep script and the notes contained within it for instructions.
+If you would like to create donor files for use with this script, please see the Lazarus3DS-Prep script and the notes contained within it for instructions.

 ##### Credits
 Special thanks go to @d0k3 for the splendid tool GodMode9 and intimate knowledge of the NAND layout and signature verifications, without which this wouldn't be possible.